 - Is this the applicant’s first DUI?

-So, can you become a cop with a DUI?
+So, can you be a police officer with a DUI?
+A DUI conviction does not automatically disqualify an applicant from a law enforcement job.
 Due to the high demand for police officers, a drunk driving conviction may not prevent you from working as an entry-level police officer.

 What Aggravating Factors Can Impact Your Career in Law Enforcement?